nroussis/laravel-aliases/README.md

 composer require davejamesmiller/laravel-aliases dev-master
 ```

-This will update `composer.json` and install it.
+This will update `composer.json` and install it into the `vendor/` directory.

 **Note:** `dev-master` is the latest development version.
 See the [Packagist website][4] for a list of other versions.